Abbécourt: Judicial and administrative proceedings

 For the judiciary, Abbécourt is attached to various judicial grades.
 For commerce, the town depends on the Commercial Court of Saint-Quentin.
 Abbécourt is part of the zone for children's courts of first and second instance of Laon with appeals referred to the tribunal of Amiens.
 In the administrative area, Abbécourt is attached to the court in Amiens but administrative appeals take place in the court at Douai.
 The Administrative Appeals Court, on which the town depends, is that at Laon.

-For administration, the commune is integrated into the canton of Chauny, which is attached to the arrondissement of Laon.
-It belongs with 22 other communes to the community of communes Chauny-Tergnier.
+For administration, the commune is integrated into the canton of Chauny and the arrondissement of Laon.
+It belongs with 47 other communes to the communauté d'agglomération Chauny Tergnier La Fère.

 Population

+The inhabitants of Abbécourt are called Abbecourtois or Abbecourtoises in French.